netdata/terraform-provider-netdata/docs/resources/node_room_member.md

 page_title: "netdata_node_room_member Resource - terraform-provider-netdata"
 subcategory: ""
 description: |-
   Provides a Netdata Cloud Node Room Member resource.
-Use this resource to manage node membership to the room in the selected space, only reachable nodes can be added to the room.
+Use this resource to manage node membership to the room in the selected space.
-  This resource is useful in the case of Netdata Streaming and Replication https://learn.netdata.cloud/docs/observability-centralization-points/metrics-centralization-points/ when you want to spread the Netdata child agents across different rooms because by default all of them end in the same room like the Netdata parent.
+  There are two option to add nodes to the room:
+  1. By providing the node names directly, but only reachable nodes will be added to the room.
+Use node_names attribute for this.
+  2. By creating rules that will automatically add nodes to the room based on the rule.
+Use rule block for this.
 ---

 # netdata_node_room_member (Resource)

 Provides a Netdata Cloud Node Room Member resource.
-Use this resource to manage node membership to the room in the selected space, only reachable nodes can be added to the room.
+Use this resource to manage node membership to the room in the selected space.
-This resource is useful in the case of [Netdata Streaming and Replication](https://learn.netdata.cloud/docs/observability-centralization-points/metrics-centralization-points/) when you want to spread the Netdata child agents across different rooms because by default all of them end in the same room like the Netdata parent.
+There are two option to add nodes to the room:
+1. By providing the node names directly, but only reachable nodes will be added to the room.
+Use node_names attribute for this.
+2. By creating rules that will automatically add nodes to the room based on the rule.
+Use rule block for this.

 ## Example Usage